We Iowans are spoiled. We really do have a great state fair, a legacy we’ve enjoyed for a very long time–since 1854.

 They drive two dozen dusty miles behind clopping horses to Grandpap Davy Jordan’s at Monteith, where they unhitch the horses and lead them to water, then into the barn.
-At Monteith they board the Liza Jane which takes them south to Stuart to catch the “special” that takes them directly to the fairgrounds on the east side of Des Moines.
+At Monteith they board the Liza Jane which takes them south to Menlo, where they meet the mainline Rock Island track which takes them directly to the fairgrounds on the east side of Des Moines.

 “It was a real jaunt for us four, and it sure was enjoyed.
 I remember there was a place where buttermilk was sold by a glass.
 Pa and I were the only ones who liked buttermilk and, of course, we looked at machinery and the stock barns, etc. We had to stick together and not get lost.
 We watched John Philip Sousa’s Band–it was so wonderful, I remember.
 They played ‘Stars and Stripes Forever.’”

 I couldn’t confirm that John Philip Sousa was indeed at the fair, but that year ten thousand tin cups were distributed to visitors, sprinkling carts kept down the dust on unpaved roads, and hundreds of benches were added.
 Admission was 50 cents.

 “It was a big day and then we had to get a ‘Special’ (train) to take Fair-goers back home from the fairgrounds to the Liza Jane train.
 We stayed overnight at Grandpap Jordan’s and back to the Audubon County farm the next day, all happy.”